 1. HAVE A PLEASANT ALARM

 This is the first thing you hear in the morning so make it enjoyable!
 I tend to wake up more moody if my alarm is obnoxious.
 I found a really peaceful alarm sound that gradually increases in volume as I’m slowly starting to wake up.
-The sound is so uplifting I even like to leave it on sometimes while I’m getting ready because it’s more of a relaxation song.

 2. NO SNOOZE